Matches & Lighters Fire Safety for Youth

 Issue: What should children be taught to do when they find matches and/or lighters?

-If a child under the age of seven years (Grade one) finds matches or lighters, the child should be taught to tell a grown-up.
-They should not touch matches or lighters.
-A child age seven years or older (Grade 2) can be taught to give matches or lighters to a grown-up they know.
+If a child under the age of seven years (grade one) finds matches or lighters, the child should be taught to tell a grown-up and not to touch matches or lighters.
+A child over the age of seven years (grade two) can be taught to give matches or lighters to a grown-up they know.

 Older children are able to take on the responsibility of giving matches or lighters to a grown-up they know.
 Matches and lighters are tools for adults not toys for children.
 With adult supervision, older children may be taught how to use matches and lighters safely and appropriately.